MRU-CSIS-1501-201704/asg-08-clarifications/README.md

 ## List of clarifications

+### Added 2017-12-02

+* Houses (and "empty lots" available for infills) will only be on the **odd** side of the street; the first house (or first available location for building an infill) will always be blahblah**01**.
+(For example 1501, 101, 3701, etc.)
+* When demolishing a house, the **only** error checking you need to do is to see whether a house with that number exists or not. (i.e. whether a house with the given number exists in the ArrayList.)

 ### Added 2017-11-30

 * Opening up the current data1.txt file on a Windows machine will typically default to using the Notepad application...which will show everything on one line.
 (This is because of the line endings used in this file.)
 To get a more reasonalbe view of the data, please open it in Wordpad (which is included in Windows) or similar app.